microshare/microshare.github.io/docs/2/technical/quick-start/basic-dev-roadmap.md

 ##### Rules

 [A Rule](/docs/2/technical/microshare-platform/rules-guide/) is a concrete expression of a sharing policy.
-It allows a data Owner to set the conditions in which a requested Operation will be Granted.
+It allows a data owner to set the conditions in which a requested operation will be granted.
 Rules only allow sharing.
 Rules do not prevent sharing.
 Sharing is blocked by default.

 ---------------------------------------
 ### 5. How to create an App

-Firstly, head over to [dapp.microshare/io](http://dapp.microshare.io) and login.
-Secondly, naviagate over to the apps tab marked in green and click on the wrench icon to create a new app.
+First, head over to [dapp.microshare/io](http://dapp.microshare.io) and login.
+Second, naviagate over to the apps tab marked in green and click on the wrench icon to create a new app.
 From here, you should be able to see:

 {% include image.html url="\assets\img\dashboard-guide-2.png" height="900" width="900" description="Dashboard Guide 2" %}